William Rosewell (gentleman): Achievements

 William Rosewell was able to achieve a significant improvement in his social status from that of his father, Richard Rowswell tenant of Bradford, to that of Yeoman at Loxton in 1544 and to Gentleman in 1569.
 The title of Gentleman would have come from a recognition and general acceptance that he was a member of the landed gentry.
-He sub-leased land at Loxton from Thomas and John Payne whose lease was granted by Lord John Mordaunt (d.
-1562).
+He sub-leased land at Loxton from Thomas and John Payne whose lease was granted by Lord John Mordaunt (died 1562).
 In 1544 he held copyhold land at Compton Bishop and with his son had bought the Manor of Yarlington in 1566.

 His brother, William of Dunkerton, had also joined the landed gentry by 1544.
-After the dissolution of the monasteries he acquired assets of Keynsham Abbey: for example, in 1544 a grant in fee of lands in Compton Dando, including chief messuage and Grange, and High Littleton rectory and advowson with all lands, glebes, tithes, etc. With John Hippisley (d.
-1558), gentleman, he bought Ston Easton Manor c.
+After the dissolution of the monasteries he acquired assets of Keynsham Abbey: for example, in 1544 a grant in fee of lands in Compton Dando, including chief messuage and Grange, and High Littleton rectory and advowson with all lands, glebes, tithes, etc. With John Hippisley (died 1558), gentleman, he bought Ston Easton Manor c.
 1545 for £457-3s-4d; with son, Thomas, Stanton Prior Manor and advowson in 1553 and Farrington Gurney Manor in 1558.